juripero/ryft-server/docs/auth.md

-This document contains detailed authentication description.
+This document contains detailed description of authentication methods used by the ryft server.

 The following types of authentication are supported: